arunkumar9t2/scabbard/docs/faq.md

 2. Currently there are no benchmark available and more work is expected to be done in performance area.

-3. Scabbard processor is a plugin to Dagger via Dagger SPI and it is non incremental.
-There are some ideas to workaround this, please see #.

 ## How can I understand the generated graph?

 Please refer to Scabbard [cheat sheet](cheat-sheet.md).